 - Read the End User Agreement and click to accept.
-Then, click Next.
+Click Next.

-(Optional) On the Confirm location panel, change the .NET Agent installation directories, including:
+Optional.
+On the Confirm location window, change the .NET Agent installation directories, including:

 See .NET Agent Directory Structure for the default directories.

-- Destination directory for the .NET Agent executables and supporting files.
+- the destination directory for the .NET Agent executables and supporting files.

-- Parent directory for local data including agent configuration files and log files.
+- the parent directory for local data including agent configuration files and log files.

 - Wait for the installation to complete.